Gibbrelin/Cloud-Security/README.md

  .
 Basic understanding of cloud computing and security concepts

-Step 1: Setting up a Cloud Account
+# Setting up a Cloud Account

 1. Go to the cloud provider’s sign-up page: